 Lead generation is a set of tactics used to attract potential customers and move them into your sales funnel.
 It involves engaging prospects, capturing their interest, and nurturing them into customers.
-Businesses use a range of strategies for generating leads, from inbound marketing to prospecting and even purchasing verified lead lists.
+Small businesses use a range of strategies for generating leads from inbound marketing to prospecting—and even purchasing verified lead lists.

 How Lead Generation Works

 Lead generation works by creating a mechanism to generate interest in your product or service.
-This can be done through inbound lead generation, where you create an ad, blog posts, videos, or other content that prompts your ideal customer to contact you.
-It could also be done through outbound lead generation where you proactively do outreach and contact members of your ideal audience by making phone calls, sending emails, or mass social media outreach.
+This can be done through inbound lead generation where you create an ad, blog posts, videos, or other engaging content which prompts a prospect to contact you.
+It could also be done through outbound lead generation where you proactively conduct outreach and contact members of your audience.

-Generating leads usually follows a simple process that involves attracting potential customers, capturing their information, and moving them through some kind of qualification or lead nurturing process.
+Generating leads typically follows a simple process involving attracting potential customers, capturing their information, and moving them through a lead qualification or lead nurturing process.
 This is true whether you generate most of your leads through digital advertising, organic search, or in-person interactions.
-The key is to understand the action steps for each of those three elements.

 Strategies & Tactics for Lead Generation

-Most strategies for lead generation fall into two categories: inbound and outbound campaigns.
+Most sales management strategies for lead generation fall into two categories: inbound and outbound campaigns.
 The goal is the same, but the strategies look very different.
-Inbound lead generation involves using organic methods to attract leads, while outbound methods involve prospecting and advertising.
-Said another way, inbound strategies involve leads finding you, while outbound strategies involve going out and finding customers.
+Inbound lead generation involves using organic methods to attract leads, while outbound methods involve prospecting and paid advertising.
+Inbound strategies involve leads finding you, while outbound strategies involve going out and finding customers.

 Let’s look at these two categories and examples of strategies for each: